 Start reminding readers how much you enjoyed your conversations.
 This is a great way to break the ice.
 It establishes gratitude from the beginning and adds warmth to your email.
 Then, email it to your reader by referring to the talk you spoke about or the coffee shop you met.

 Subject line # 6: Hey [Enter recipient name], this [enter your name]

 It can not get any easier than this.
 This line goes straight to the point but adds higher personalization using both your name and the reader’s name.
 Instead of sending it to the spam folder, sending the email takes the guesswork out.
 It adds a layer of mystery, enticing your reader to discover what could be inside.

 Subject Line # 7: I’ve enjoyed our meetings [Insert locations].
 I want to reconnect!

-As with the above example, this topic line helps you to distinguish what you start by adding your last contact position.
+As with the above example, this topic line helps you to distinguish what you start with by adding your last contact position.
 It tells your reader that you enjoyed that connection and would like to do it again.
 Plus, this follow-up will start even before you even begin to open your goal.